-- Conduct further investigation to ultimately establish a definition of clean hydrogen that would be most appropriate for Connecticut. - Continue to evaluate the sufficiency of zero-emission electricity sources to meet both electric sector decarbonization goals and hydrogen production targets. - Investigate accounting mechanisms that encourage hydrogen producers to certify the carbon intensity of produced hydrogen. - Investigate the possibility of focused policy and market development support for clean hydrogen production and use in the highest priority end uses.
-These highest priority end uses include: - 22 o Aviation (long- and medium-haul) 23 o Cargo ships 24 o Critical facilities (24-hour backup need) 25 o High heat industrial processes 26 Hydrogen fuel cells for peak power generation 0 27 o Long-haul trucks 28 0 Material handling equipment with long uptimes and charging space or time 29 constraints 30 • Further investigate into high priority hydrogen end uses and the possibility of coordinating support measures with other hydrogen efforts.
-These include: 31 32 o Ferries Freight rail 33 0 - 34 o Heavy-duty vehicles with charging constraints (e.g., drayage trucks, some commuter 35 buses) 36 o Hydrogen blending for non-core customers (i.e., power generation and industrial - 36oHydrogen blending for non-core customers (i.e., power generation and industrial37heat) - o Long-distance buses - o Specialty fleet vehicles with long uptimes and specific refueling locations

-40 • Explore market-based approaches to incent reductions in the carbon intensity of fuels for 41 mobility end use applications.

-- Identify and potentially expand clean transportation incentives to include on-site port handling equipment, harbor crafts, and ocean-going vessels, in collaboration with other state and federal agencies. - Investigate the need for hydrogen fueling stations to support multi-sectoral mobility applications, and as appropriate, coordinate with CT Department of Transportation to develop more specific strategies for optimizing siting and funding. - Lead interstate and interagency coordination to develop a hydrogen roadmap and strategy that identifies hydrogen supply and demand scenarios; approaches to a clean hydrogen backbone to enable cost-effective scaled transport; and other research and infrastructure investment opportunities to inform policy development and funding and research, development, and deployment (RD&D) strategy, in consultation with ecosystem stakeholders. - Require feedback and guidance from the Connecticut Equity and Environmental Justice Advisory Council (CEEJAC) to advance community impact, environmental justice, and energy equity discussions on hydrogen and to support the development of a framework that outlines both a vision and goals for Connecticut's clean hydrogen policies. - 17
++ Conduct further investigation to ultimately establish a definition of clean hydrogen that would be most appropriate for Connecticut.

+- + Continue to evaluate the sufficiency of zero-emission electricity sources to meet both electric sector decarbonization goals and hydrogen production targets. - + Investigate accounting mechanisms that encourage hydrogen producers to certify the carbon intensity of produced hydrogen. - + Investigate the possibility of focused policy and market development support for clean hydrogen production and use in the highest priority end uses.
+These highest priority end uses include: - Aviation (long- and medium-haul) - Cargo ships - Critical facilities (24-hour backup need) - High heat industrial processes - Hydrogen fuel cells for peak power generation - Long-haul trucks - Material handling equipment with long uptimes and charging space or time constraints - + Further investigate into high priority hydrogen end uses and the possibility of coordinating support measures with other hydrogen efforts.
+These include: - Ferries - Freight rail - Heavy-duty vehicles with charging constraints (e.g., drayage trucks, some commuter buses) - Hydrogen blending for non-core customers (i.e., power generation and industrial heat) - Long-distance buses - Specialty fleet vehicles with long uptimes and specific refueling locations - + Explore market-based approaches to incent reductions in the carbon intensity of fuels for mobility end use applications. - + Identify and potentially expand clean transportation incentives to include on-site port handling equipment, harbor crafts, and ocean-going vessels, in collaboration with other state and federal agencies. - + Investigate the need for hydrogen fueling stations to support multi-sectoral mobility applications, and as appropriate, coordinate with CT Department of Transportation to develop more specific strategies for optimizing siting and funding. - + Lead interstate and interagency coordination to develop a hydrogen roadmap and strategy that identifies hydrogen supply and demand scenarios; approaches to a clean hydrogen backbone to enable cost-effective scaled transport; and other research and infrastructure investment opportunities to inform policy development and funding and research, development, and deployment (RD&D) strategy, in consultation with ecosystem stakeholders. - Solicit feedback and guidance from the Connecticut Equity and Environmental Justice Advisory Council (CEEJAC) to advance community impact, environmental justice, and energy equity discussions on hydrogen and to support the development of a framework that outlines both a vision and goals for Connecticut's clean hydrogen policies.

-18 1.2.2.2 Actions to be taken by PURA
+1.2.2.2 | Actions to be taken by PURA

-19 The Connecticut Public Utilities Regulatory Authority (PURA) is the appropriate entity to incorporate 20 hydrogen into electric distribution company (EDC) and local distribution company (LDC) planning 21 and update relevant programs that may be relevant to hydrogen, and should consider undertaking 22 the following actions:
+The Connecticut Public Utilities Regulatory Authority (PURA) is the appropriate entity to incorporate hydrogen into electric distribution company (EDC) and local distribution company (LDC) planning and update relevant programs that may be relevant to hydrogen, and should consider undertaking the following actions:

-- Evaluate the role of stationary hydrogen fuel cells for critical backup power and peak power generation and identify approaches to incorporate recommendations into appropriate planning venues. - Consider whether existing renewable energy, flexible and/or interruptible load tariffs could be applied to electrolytic hydrogen production and determine if a specific electrolytic tariff would be required. - 29
+- + Evaluate the role of stationary hydrogen fuel cells for critical backup power and peak power generation and identify approaches to incorporate recommendations into appropriate planning venues. - + Consider whether existing renewable energy, flexible and/or interruptible load tariffs could be applied to electrolytic hydrogen production and determine if a specific electrolytic tariff would be required.

-30 1.2.2.3 Actions to be taken by DECD
+1.2.2.3 | Actions to be taken by DECD

-The Connecticut Department of Economic and Community Development (DECD) is the appropriate entity to provide support for the suite of brownfield funding opportunities, and should consider

-33 undertaking the following actions:
+The Connecticut Department of Economic and Community Development (DECD) is the appropriate entity to provide support for the suite of brownfield funding opportunities, and should consider undertaking the following actions:

-- Evaluate the need for additional funding for the Brownfield Loan and Grant programs to help meet the clean energy needs of the state and its subsequent land requirements. - Establish a Strategic Innovation Fund with bond funds to encourage research, development, and deployment (RD&D) that will accelerate technology transfer and commercialization of innovative products, processes, and services related to hydrogen with guidance from an Industry Advisory Board. - 40
+- + Evaluate the need for additional funding for the Brownfield Loan and Grant programs to help meet the clean energy needs of the state and its subsequent land requirements. - + Establish a Strategic Innovation Fund with bond funds to encourage research, development, and deployment (RD&D) that will accelerate technology transfer and commercialization of innovative products, processes, and services related to hydrogen with guidance from an Industry Advisory Board.

-1 1.2.2.4 Actions to be taken by the OWS
+1.2.2.4 | Actions to be taken by the OWS